MARQUEZ93/twitterAPI/README.md

 * [Heroku](https://twitterflickrapi.herokuapp.com/) - Cloud platform that hosts the application.
 * [Postman](https://www.getpostman.com/) - Allowed me to test API calls before writing the code in Rails.
 * [Bootstrap](https://www.npmjs.com/package/react-bootstrap-table-next) - Styled the data in a table.
+* [Twitter](https://developer.twitter.com/) - The Twitter API service

 ## My Thoughts
+* This was fun.
+This was hard.
 * This was my first experience with OAuth.
+I received access to a bearer token with my api key & secret key.
+* I consoled.log'd & puts'd a lot.
+This allowed me to see what I was working with.
 * I used env variables in both development and production.
 This protects the API keys as I pushed the code to Github.
 * I published on Heroku because it was easy & free to do so.
-Makes it easier for you guys to see my work.
+Makes it easier for you guys to see my work as well.
-* I had fun doing this.
-There was a lot of console logging, and putting API responses.
+* I received access to my own sandbox api environment.
+I am using a free version that only has 250 calls a month.
+* An enterprise account would be mandatory for an enterprise project.
+I'll be honest and share that I created a fake twitter account to give myself 250 requests.
+I used all 250 requests.
-* One big lesson I learned was to cross reference Github documentation with documentation on the npm/gem etc. site.
+* One big lesson I learned was to cross reference Github documentation with documentation on the respective dependency site.
-* sandbox max results 100